spamhaus/pdns-logger/README.md

 ;foreground=0            ; If set, this will override the CLI -f option

-[syslog]
-disabled = 0            ; Should we disable the syslog backend ?
-only-rewrites=0         ; log only RPZ rewrites
-ident=pdns-logger       ; the syslog ident
-facility=syslog         ; the log facility

 [logfile]
 disabled = 0            ; should we disable the log-to-file backend ?
 only-rewrites=0         ; log only RPZ rewrites